 By painting these accounts, Chapman celebrates, honors, and shows reverence towards the customs and traditions of the rural working-class South.

-Chapman’s work will be on view in two Solo Exhibitions this Fall.
-Including her debut museum solo-show, Praying With Two Dirty Hands, at the Gibbes Museum of Art in Charleston, SC from August 13-September 24, and Love You, Mean It, during the month of November at Southside Gallery in Oxford, MS.
+Earlier this Summer Chapman’s work was on display in her debut museum solo-show, Praying With Two Dirty Hands, at the Gibbes Museum of Art in Charleston, SC.